matrix-org/purple-matrix/README.md

 # Status

-This project is somewhat pre-alpha, and only basic functionality has been implemented.
+This project is somewhat alpha, and only basic functionality has been implemented.
 In particular, sending and receiving messages is supported, but only for rooms you have already joined (using a different client).

 The following are not yet supported (or correctly implemented):
  * Joining and leaving rooms
  * Room invites
- * Indication of the members in a room
  * Presence indication
  * Typing indication
  * Videos/images in messages